3D Mapping Software | GIS & Projection Mapping | Autodesk

 Below you’ll find answers to the questions we get asked the most about 3D mapping and Autodesk’s software.

-3D mapping allows users to profile objects in three dimensions, providing the latest technical methods for visualisation and information acquisition.
-A 3D map provides a realistic view of a location that can be utilised by local authorities and planners.
+3D mapping allows users to profile objects in three dimensions, providing the latest technical methods for visualization and information acquisition.
+A 3D map provides a realistic view of a location that can be utilized by local authorities and planners.
 For the construction sector, a 3D map is as useful as a blueprint.
-It is very easy to visualise floor plans (US site) on a 3D map and identify possible obstructions which may occur during construction.
+It is very easy to visualize floor plans on a 3D map and identify possible obstructions which may occur during construction.

-Autodesk's AutoCAD Map 3D tutorials provide an overview of the product and hands-on exercises to help you to learn various aspects of the software and its tools.
-Some of the tutorials will teach you more about the AutoCAD Map 3D toolset, creating a map file, assigning a co-ordinate system, connecting to data and more.
+Autodesk's AutoCAD Map 3D tutorials provide an overview of the product and hands-on exercises to help you learn various aspects of the software and its tools.
+Some of the tutorials will teach you more about the AutoCAD Map 3D toolset, creating a map file, assigning a coordinate system, connecting to data, and more.

 Autodesk offers free 3D Mapping software for students and educators, allowing you to use the same 3D and video mapping software as top professionals around the world.
-Simply confirm your eligibility, download the software and get started.
-Learn more (US site)
+Simply confirm your eligibility, download the software, and get started.
+Learn more

 Yes!
-Drones and drone mapping software are used in construction to more accurately – and safely – capture valuable data from project sites.
-Drone surveying software allows data from aerial 3D mapping to be utilised effectively and holistically.
-Learn more (US site)
+Drones and drone mapping software are used in construction to more accurately—and safely—capture valuable data from project sites.
+Drone surveying software allows data from aerial 3D mapping to be utilized effectively and holistically.
+Learn more